karish-grover/Reddit-Flair-Detection/README.md

 Built a web application which can be used to detect Flare of a r/india post.
 The Application has an input field which expects a link to a reddit post from r/india.
 On submission it scrapes out the flare of the post.

 **Part V - Deployment**
-Deployed web application built in Part IV on Heroku.
+Deployed the web application built in Part IV on Heroku.

 Web Application deployed on Heroku: https://cherryflair.herokuapp.com/